-19. BODLEY-BULLOCK HOUSE.
-Early Lexington civic leader General Thomas Bodley paid \$10,000 in 1814 for the house on your left at 200 N. Market St. During the Civil War, this house was headquarters for Union troops; troops camped in the park.
+Market St. early Lexington civic leader General Thomas Bodley paid \$10,000 for this house in 1814.
+During the Civil War, this house was headquarters for Union troops; troops camped in the park.
 Prominent physician Waller Bullock and his wife bought the house in 1912.
 Today the house is headquarters of the Junior League of Lexington.